ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 This model represents the initial deployment of Privacy Pass, as described in
 {{PPSRV}}.
-In this model, the Attester, Issuer, and Origin share the attestation and redemption contexts.
-As a result, attestation mechanisms that can uniquely identify a Client, e.g., requiring that Clients authenticate with some type of application-layer account, are not appropriate, as they could be used to learn or reconstruct a Client's browsing history.
+In this model, the Attester, Issuer, and Origin share the attestation, issuance, and redemption contexts.
+As a result, attestation mechanisms that can uniquely identify a Client, e.g., requiring that Clients authenticate with some type of application-layer account, are not appropriate, as they could lead to Client or Origin unlinkability violations.

-Attestation and redemption context unlinkability requires that these events be separated over time, such as through the use of tokens with an empty redemption context, or be separated over space, such as through the use of an anonymizing proxy when connecting to the Origin.
+Client and Origin unlinkability requires that issuance and redemption events be separated over time, such as through the use of tokens with an empty redemption context, or be separated over space, such as through the use of an anonymizing proxy when connecting to the Origin.